SupraCoNeX/SupraCoNeX.github.io/README.md

 In the `mab` example this would be `parent: mab-news`. <br>
 This will sort the new post in the according section in the overview.

+After adding some content you can run hugo to check, if your article meets your expectations.
+Therefore you need to set `draft: false` and run `hugo serve` or run `hugo serve -D` if you want to keep the draft status of your article

 To add one image to the top of all posts of a topic just place a hero.svg in the root of that topic.